wregann/CS411Group3/docs/UserStories/userstory1.md

 # User Story 1
-### Description:
+## == Plans Cancelled ==
-User wanted to havea fun day outside, but the rain ruined their day.
-They are now stuck inside and want to use our webapp to create a sad chill playlist
+User is a young college student that was excited to have a fun day outside in the sun with friends.
+Last minute, a storm comes in and cancels their plans.
+The user wants to create a playlist with sad chill music to match their mood for the rest of the day.